Evercoder/culori/docs/getting-started.md

 rgb('tomato');
 // ⇒ Object { mode: "rgb", r: 1, g: 0.38823529411764707, b: 0.2784313725490196 }
 ```

+For code that runs in browsers, you may want to streamline the bundle to only include the parts of Culori you're using.
+See [Optimize bundle size with tree-shaking](/guides/tree-shaking/) for guidance on switching your imports to use `'culori/fn'` instead of `'culori'` once you're done prototyping.

 ## Fetch Culori from a CDN